 Over 300 of them stayed and became a part of what is now known as the 5-9 Battle of Bexar, where they forced the Mexican to surrender.

 The value of the painting is currently unknown, historically it is an important piece of work.

-Zanikos restored the painting by using adhesive to reader the flaky paintwork and solvents to clean it.
-After the restoration was finished, the painting was mounted onto an aluminium-skinned honeycomb panel to insure it experiences no further damage.
+Zanikos restored the painting by using adhesive to re-adhere the flaky paintwork and solvents to clean it.
+After the restoration was finished, the painting was mounted onto an aluminium-skinned honeycomb panel to ensure it experiences no further damage.